 The most important indicators in our opinion are: Daily return on investment (%) and Days to ROI.
 Both can be viewed in our weekly updated ranking tables above.

-Make sure to check out our reviews before you invest in new hash power and don’t hesitate to share proactive your own expirience with the crypto community.
+Make sure to check out our reviews before you invest in new hash power.
+Also, don’t hesitate to share proactive your own experience with the crypto community.